 I’ve also just finished a novel, The Letters, and a collection of short stories, The Comfort Sin Provides.

-By day, I’m the Executive Director of National Novel Writing Month, Co-founder of the lit journal 100 Word Story, Co-founder of the Flash Fiction Collective, a member of the Oakland Book Festival’s Literary Council, and a member of the National Writing Project Writers Council, and a member of Lit Camp’s Advisory Council.
+By day, I’m the Executive Director of National Novel Writing Month, Co-founder of the lit journal 100 Word Story, Co-founder of the Flash Fiction Collective, a member of the Oakland Book Festival’s Literary Council, a member of the National Writing Project Writers Council, and a member of Lit Camp’s Advisory Council.